From Perfection to Progress: Strategies for Leaders to Thrive (Perfectionism Series 2/3)

 How do you like to think strategically?

-At the company level, Harvard Business Professor Michael Porter defines strategy as a unique and valuable position involving a different set of activities than your competitors or the same activities done in different ways.
-The Management theorist Henry Mintzberg famously defined strategy as 5 Ps: plan, ploy, pattern, position, and perspective.
-He explains:
+At the company level, Harvard Business School Professor Michael Porter defines strategy as a unique and valuable position that involves a different set of activities from your competitors, or the same activities performed in different ways.
+The Management theorist Henry Mintzberg broadened that definition with his 5 Ps framework:

 · The plan helps you attain your objectives to achieve your intended position.

-· The ploy is a new offering that is usually a surprise tactic that competitors would not expect.
+· The ploy is a new offering - usually a surprise tactic that competitors would not expect.

-· The pattern is understanding what was implemented before and pulling out useful aspects going forward.
+· The pattern is understanding what has worked before and carrying forward what is still useful.

-· The position is your market location and the role you play in relation to your main competitors.
+· The position is your market location and the role you play relative to your main competitors.

 · The perspective is how your organization sees itself and how various target audiences perceive you.